A play by David Wood.

 Penelope, a spoiled Princess, wants a pig.
 The one she chooses comes complete with a young pig-keeper called Johnny, who ends up training Penelope to be a nicer person, to the great relief of her parents.
 Lady Lollipop the pig excels herself in the eyes of the Queen by helping her produce prize-winning roses by rootling among them and methodically doing her ‘business’ under each bush.
 Children love the story, which is just a little bit rude, and enjoy performing the play.

-Performance rights in the play are handled by Samuel French Ltd., 52 Fitzroy Street, London, W1T 5JR for all amateur performances.
+Performance rights in the play are handled by Samuel French Ltd., a Concord Theatricals Company, Aldwych House, 71-91 Aldwych, London WC2B 4HN for all amateur performances.
 For other performance rights, apply to Casarotto Ramsay & Associates Ltd., Waverley House, 7-12 Noel Street, London, W1F 8GQ.